Paul Wild (Australian scientist): Further studies (1987-1988)

 In June 1987 the joint venture's pre-feasibility study was completed.
 It postulated that the project was technically feasible and financially viable.
-It envisaged a purpose-built high-speed line from Sydney to Canberra via Bowral and Goulburn, and either a coastal route from Canberra to Melbourne via Cooma, East Gippsland and the La Trobe Valley – or an inland route via Wagga Wagga, Albury-Wodonga, Wangaratta and Seymour.
+It envisaged a purpose-built high-speed line from Sydney to Canberra via Bowral and Goulburn, and either a coastal route from Canberra to Melbourne via Cooma, East Gippsland and the Latrobe Valley – or an inland route via Wagga Wagga, Albury-Wodonga, Wangaratta and Seymour.
 Later, routes to Brisbane and Adelaide were conceptualised.

 In July–August 1988 a $1 million passenger market analysis was completed and a feasibility study was started, for which the joint venture partners budgeted $19 million.
 In December, a VFT Concept Report was released, identifying the key issues for a high-speed rail system, to be built and operated by private enterprise, with trains operating between Sydney, Canberra and Melbourne at speeds up to 350 km/h.
 The report sought positive responses from the New South Wales, Victorian and federal governments and the Australian Capital Territory administration in facilitating access to land for survey and route investigation; ensuring cooperation by government agencies; and forms of support, including enactment of legislation to facilitate land acquisition.

 The VFT project attracted widespread public and media interest.
-The latter was not always favorable, picking up on government skepticism about the project.
+The latter was not always favorable, picking up on government scepticism about the project.
 Some public commentators spoke from a pre-ordained position.
 Although Wild had no doubts about the complexity of such an undertaking in an age of public consultation, he warned that the project would "end in a shambles if every professor and greenie had their say".

 Overall public support for the project was very strong.
 A survey of Gippsland residents found it had 70% support.
 A Morgan research poll found 65% support for the project throughout Victoria and New South Wales.
 Another poll showed support throughout metropolitan and country areas of Victoria and New South Wales at 80%.